Have Questions?

 814-346-0079

-Oil Region Recovery is an alcohol and drug rehab for individuals residing in Franklin, Pennsylvania and within the surrounding neighborhoods and struggling with a drug and alcohol use issue and co-occurring mental health disorder.
+Oil Region Recovery is an alcohol and drug rehab for individuals residing in Franklin and within the surrounding neighborhoods and struggling with a drug and alcohol use issue and co-occurring mental health disorder.
 As such, it provides services like behavior modification, anger management, 12-step facilitation approach, trauma-related counseling, trauma therapy, motivational interviewing and more, that are in keeping with its philosophy of the treatments that have been proved to work.

 In the same way, Oil Region Recovery believes in individualized care to ensure that their clients achieve the best possible results.
 The alcohol and drug rehab program has also specialized in other types of care like self-help groups, child care for clients children, co-occurring mental and substance abuse disorders, legal advocacy, transgender or (LGBT) clients, clients with HIV/AIDS - among many others.
 Many of these services are also provided by Oil Region Recovery in different settings like outpatient detoxification centers, long term treatment programs, inpatient rehab programs, outpatient substance abuse counseling, short term rehab programs, as well as others.

 In addition, it has aftercare plans and programs designed to help you achieve lasting sobriety.
-These services have made sure that Oil Region Recovery has a special place within the Franklin, PA. area, especially because they lead to positive long term outcomes for the clients who enroll into this addiction treatment program.
+These services have made sure that Oil Region Recovery has a special place within the Franklin, Pennsylvania area, especially because they lead to positive long term outcomes for the clients who enroll into this addiction treatment program.
 Last but not least, Oil Region Recovery accepts private health insurance, private pay, sliding fee scale, medicare, medicaid, state welfare or child and family services funds, other state funds and others.

 drug rehab facility - Turning Point Treatment Center PA